We Ring the Bell, what happened in 2025?

 Every child deserves the chance to learn, grow and participate.
 Still, millions of children with disabilities are excluded from education.
 The reason is shocking.
 Education systems are often not designed for inclusion.

-As the 24th of January marks the International Day of Education, we pause to reflect on what inclusive and quality education truly means.
+In light of the International Day of Education, we pause to reflect on what inclusive and quality education truly means.
 It is a moment to recognise progress, while also acknowledging those who are still being left behind.

 Understanding and data